 As well as a direct measure of attention, NeuroTracker speed thresholds have been shown through many research studies to correlate with other high-level cognitive functions, including executive functions, working memory and processing speed.
 They also correlate with many areas of human performance, for instance, one study showed that score predicted on-court performance statistics of NBA players across a season.

 Finally, they are known to clearly differentiate certain populations, for example showing that older and younger people have lower scores than young-middle aged adults, that elite athletes have superior scores and learning rates to non-athletes, and that people who have cognitive conditions such as neurodevelopmental disorders have lower scores than healthy people.
-This also includes the effects of concussions.

 Typically 3 sessions are used to establish a cognitive baseline, which requires around 20 minutes of NeuroTracker training.
 If these are the first sessions an individual has performed, it provides an ‘Initial Baseline’ – a reference to cognitive condition but the effects of training kick in, and also a starting point from which learning rate can be measured with further training.